medic/medic-docs/development/workflow.md

 Where possible, follow our coding [style guide](https://github.com/medic/medic-docs/blob/master/development/style-guide.md).

 Aim for self-documenting code.
 Where code cannot be made self-documenting add commenting.
-Unnecessary comments and hard to read code fail a code review.
+Usually comments are useful when they explain why some code exists, and should not be explaining what some code is doing.

+### Reviewing

+The author and reviewer should use this [guide to code reviewing](https://google.github.io/eng-practices/review/developer/).

 ### Testing